wyattfry/azsub/README.md

 It's really not that bad, especially if you have azure cli completion installed, but this program just makes it one step easier.

+The implementation is very simple: all it does is read in your `~/.azure/azureProfile.json` file, changes which subscription is set to default, then writes it back to disk.

 ## Installation

 It may be installed globally from the npm repository: